jeremyButtler/acnt/README.md

 # Updates:

+- 2025-04-27:
+  - fixed bug in `-print sum` and `-print hsum` were child account sums were incorectly summed
+  - fixed issue were `-ghost` used with `-add` and a negative whole number (ex -100) would round whole numbers
 - 2025-04-26:
   - added `-print hsum` to print divider between parent child account sums, account totals, and total sums